noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 ### Maps

-- when to use which: ...

-#### Map

-- new Map([iterable]): The Map object holds key-value pairs.
-Any value (both objects and primitive values) may be used as either a key or a value.
 - answer yes to any of the below, and you can justify using a map
   - Are keys usually unknown until run time?
 Do you need to look them up dynamically?
   - Do all values have the same type?
 Can they be used interchangeably?